CalvinNeo/CFortranTranslator/README.md

 # CFortranTranslator
 A translator from Fortran to C++

 Fortran is an efficient tool in scientific calculation.
-However sometimes translate old fortran codes to c++ will provide more abstract methods, better GUI framework, higher performance IDE and easier interaction.
+However sometimes translate old fortran codes to c++ will enable more programming abstraction, better GUI framework, higher performance IDE and easier interaction.

-This translator is not intended to improve existing codes, but to make convenience.
+This translator is not intended to improve existing codes, but to make convenience for those who need features of c++ and remain fortran traits as much as possible.

 # Usage
 ## Install